SustainaBillings Earth Day Festival

 The Eastern Wildlands Chapter gets into the field to hike these wild places, introducing new people to the beauty of eastern Montana through seasonal Wilderness Walks.
 We also host community events that bring people together around their love for wild places in the area.

-The Eastern Wildlands Chapter typically meets the third Tuesday evening of the month at the Billings Community Foundation.
+The Eastern Wildlands Chapter typically meets the third Tuesday evening of the month in Billings.
 All are welcome!
 Email eastern.wildlands@wildmontana.org for more information on when and where we’re meeting this month.

 Interested in giving back to the public lands you love by serving as a board member?
 Learn more here.